openenergymonitor/learn/view/electricity-monitoring/ac-power-theory/arduino-maths.md

 #### EmonLib

 We have packaged these calculations into an Arduino library called EmonLib to simplify Arduino energy monitor sketches.
 The library can be found on github here: [https://github.com/openenergymonitor/EmonLib](https://github.com/openenergymonitor/EmonLib)

-**Next: [AC Power Theory - Advanced maths](advanced-maths)** - The code snippets on this page are expressed in strict mathematical terms.